plowww/Spring_Boot_Java_Example/README.md

 Database is a simple table of students with ID, Name, Email, and DOB (age is a transient property).
 Student is the main object of the project.

+An example HTTP file is created for easy testing of the requests.
+This is located in src\main\java\com\example\demo\Test-Post.http.